lichfiet/lichfiet/README.md

-Hi, my name is Trevor!
+Hi, my name is Trevor,

-I'm a Cloud & DevOps Engineer, specializing in maintaining, developing, and monitoring highly available, scalable applications.
+I'm a Cloud Engineer, and DevOps enthusiast.
+I have a love for resilient systems and all things automation, to elminate toil, and keep my on call shifts quiet!

 <!---
 lichfiet/lichfiet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.